 Get the strong arm

-On the other hand, Social Security can only be collected when you are totally disabled.
+On the other hand, Social Security can only be collected when you are disabled.
 That means you cannot perform any type of work, including previous jobs or any other jobs.
-If you are permanently disabled because of your work injury, you might be able to receive permanent total disability benefits concurrently as SSD benefits.
+If you are permanently disabled because of your work injury, you might be able to receive permanent total disability benefits and SSDI benefits at the same time.

 You may also have access to temporary partial or permanent partial disability benefits through workers’ compensation if you have to take a lower-paying job when you return to work.
-In this situation, you would not be able to collect SSD benefits at the same time because you are still making an income.
+In this situation, you would not be able to collect SSDI benefits at the same time because you are still earning income.

-Getting Approved for Workers’ Compensation and Disability Benefits
+Getting Approved for Workers’ Compensation Payments and Disability Benefits

 - Report your work injury to your employer